dalenewman/Cfg-NET/README.md

     }
 </pre>

+If you (by providing a default) or your configuration doesn't provide a value, your property's `get` is invoked; hoping a default value is provided.

+If there is a value, `toLower` or `toUpper` is enforced.
+Then, your property's `set` is invoked.
+Then, your property's `get` is invoked to retrieve the *possibly* updated value.

 ###Overriding PreValidate()

-If you want to quietly modify (aka fix) the configuration, you may override `PreValidate()` like this:
+If you want to quietly modify the configuration, you may override `PreValidate()` like this:

 <pre class="prettyprint" lang="csharp">
     protected override void PreValidate() {